Your configs deserve

 Works with every MCP client and REST API

-Your configs are flying blind
+Your configs are flying blind — and your secrets are exposed

 When a config breaks in production, you find out from angry users — not from your tools.
-There's no version history, no rollback, no way to know which configs are stale or who changed what last Tuesday.

 Scattered across files, repos, and environments.
 Nobody knows what's live in production.